Broadpeak-tv/simid-controller/web/controller/README.md

 }

 simidController.onComplete = (skipped: boolean) => {
-  // Called by the SIMID controller when the SIMID non-linear ad is completed  with indication if ad has been skipped }
+  // Called by the SIMID controller when the SIMID nonlinear ad is completed  with indication if ad has been skipped }

 // 3 - Loads the SIMID creative